swtsn/naomipy/README.md

 * Fix game list
 * Figure out when an Atomiswave game won't let us load another game
 * Proper packaging and distribution
+* Generalize lcd to 'display' so that testing interfaces can be more easily written